RodrigoGutierrezGD/Chess-Tower-Defense/README.md

-This is a Open Source Game that I'm working with, to study and practice.
+This is an Open Source Game that I'm working with, to study and practice.